The EV Charger Tax Credit Expired June 30, 2026: Can You Still Claim It?

 Frequently Asked Questions

-The 30C credit covers 30% of your EV charger and installation costs, up to $1,000 for residential properties.
-If your total cost is $3,333 or more, you'll hit the maximum $1,000 credit.
+The 30C credit covered 30% of your EV charger and installation costs, up to $1,000 for residential properties.
+At a total cost of $3,333 or more, you hit the $1,000 cap.
+Installs placed in service by June 30, 2026 can still claim it on a 2026 return.

-Can I claim the credit for a Level 1 charger?
+Could you claim the credit for a Level 1 charger?

 Do I need a panel upgrade to install an EV charger?